simoninireland/epydemic/doc/stochasticdynamics.rst

 The dynamics works as follows:

 * The event rate distribution is acquird from the process by calling :meth:`Process.eventRateDistribution`, which returns both per-event and fixed-rate events.
 * Based on these rates, a random time offset to the next event is drawn from an exponential distribution.
-* The event that occurs at this time is then drawn from the combined distribution of all the available events.
+* The event that occurs at this time is then drawn from the combined distribution of the rates of all the available events.
+* Any events posted for before this ofset time are run by calling :meth:`Dynamics.runPendingEvents`.
 * The simulation time is updated by the time offset.
-* Any events posted for before this time are run by calling :meth:`Dynamics.runPendingEvents`.
 * An element is drawn randomly from the event locus, and the corresponding event is fired.
+* The firing of the event is recorded through the event tap.
 * This process continues until the process is at equilibrium, as indicated by its :meth:`Process.atEquilibrium` method.

 .. automethod:: StochasticDynamics.do